cap-js-community/websocket/README.md

 }
 ```

-Event is published to all users listed in the event data `users`.
+Event is only published to all users listed in the event data of `users`.

 ### Event Contexts